jctaylorjr/jctaylorjr/README.md

 - 👋 Hi, I’m @jctaylorjr
-- Undergraduate student in my senior year at the University of South Florida studying Computer Science
+- B.S. from The University of South Florida in Computer Science
-- 📫 How to reach me: jctaylor@usf.edu
+- 📫 How to reach me: jctaylor2nd@gmail.com